Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

 -   `Show Only` is used to select specific `Actors` to appear in an alpha channel output.
 -   `Hidden Actors` can be used to select `Actors` in your scene and stop them from being rendered into your output.
--  Both require a post-process volume (see full guide below).
 ![Show Only/ Hidden Actors](images/showhide.jpg)

 ### Max View Distance Override